W. V. Ralston

 Walter Vardon Ralston (August 1840 – 14 October 1920) was an Australian banker.

 History

-Ralston was born in Melbourne, Victoria, a son of Gavan Ralston, but grew up in New Zealand, where he was educated.
+Ralston was born in Melbourne, Colony of New South Wales, a son of Gavan Ralston, but grew up in New Zealand, where he was educated.
 He returned to Australia as a teenager, settling in Queensland, where he worked on William Forrest's Mount Hutton cattle station, near Roma.